Private Pilot Weight and Balance — Practice Problems with Worked Solutions

 CG location: 113,440 ÷ 2,545 = 44.6 inches aft of datum

-Plot 2,545 lbs on the Y axis and 44.6 inches on the X axis of the CG envelope chart.
-For the 172S, the aft CG limit at that weight is approximately 47.3 inches.
-Forward limit is approximately 35.0 inches at max gross.
-At 44.6 inches, this aircraft is within the envelope.
+Plot 2,545 lbs on the Y axis and 44.6 inches on the X axis of your CG envelope chart.
+On the 172S, the aft CG limit at that weight runs approximately 47.3 inches.
+Forward limit sits around 35.0 inches at max gross.
+At 44.6 inches — inside the envelope.
 Legal to fly.

 Practice Problem 2 — Fuel Planning and CG Shift